 RI = (peak systolic velocity - end diastolic velocity)/peak systolic velocity

-The hepatic artery proper, also known as the proper hepatic artery, is the continuation of the common hepatic artery after it gives off the gastroduodenal artery.
+The hepatic artery proper, also known as the proper hepatic artery (PHA), is the continuation of the common hepatic artery after it gives off the gastroduodenal artery.
 Just prior to the porta hepatis it divides into the left and right hepatic arteries.

 Most cases are asymptomatic.

 Hepatic vascular and perfusion disorders are a broad group of conditions that radiologists should be familiar with, as some of them are quite frequently seen in the daily practice.
 The aim of this article is to be a collection of articles that represent the core knowledge in the matter.

 The hepatic veins are three large intraparenchymal veins which drain the liver substance into the inferior vena cava (IVC), named the right hepatic vein, middle hepatic vein and left hepatic vein.
 The veins are important landmarks, running in between and hence defining the segments of the liver....

 Hepatic veno-occlusive disease (VOD), also known as sinusoidal obstruction syndrome (SOS), is a condition arising from occlusion of hepatic venules.

 right upper quadrant pain

 Toxic injury to liver s...

 Hepatic venous pressure gradient measurement is a safe and minimally invasive method to indirectly measure portal vein pressure in chronic liver disease patients suspected of developing portal vein hypertension.